Space Mountain Ultimate Guide – Disney World Magic Kingdom

 - This rocket ship roller coaster in the dark is an iconic Disney thrill ride!

-Mountain actually originated in the early 1960s when Walt Disney came up with the idea of a high-speed attraction themed around the space age.
+Space Mountain is a roller coaster in the dark and an absolute must-do classic ride.
+It opened in 1975, but actually originated in the early 1960s when Walt Disney came up with the idea of a high-speed attraction themed around the space age.
 Located at the far end of Tomorrowland, the attraction’s towering white structure is unmistakable.
-Since it opened in 1975, it has been a classic Magic Kingdom attraction and must-do thrill ride!

 Entering Space Mountain, you find yourself in a dimly lit queue that seems to go on and on and on.
 As you near the Space Port (loading area), you hear shrieks from the space travelers who have gone before you.
 You will be sent left or right, as there are two mirrore tracks on this attraction called Alpha and Omega.
 Eventually, you’ll reach the loading platform, and will board six-passenger rockets, seated single-file, for your journey into space.